gucciwang/womenHacksWorkshop/README.md

 Welcome to the Deep Learning Workshop!
 Today we will be be taking you guys through a quick intro with the MNIST dataset.
+You can find the slide deck [here](https://docs.google.com/presentation/d/1VxCSgp-6JI9b35YacHL0Pr-_vQ1DMCZYVZ0CpKr5L14/edit#slide=id.g4dc527decf_0_230 "slides").

 Here's step by step of what to do before we start!

-1. Download the correct version of Anaconda Python 3.6 here: https://www.anaconda.com/download/#macos
+1. Download the correct version of Anaconda Python 3.6 [here](https://www.anaconda.com/download/#macos).

-2. Install it and go through the steps
+2. Install it and go through the steps.

 3. Once you've completed the installation, open up terminal and execute `$ python`and check that on the top it says `Anaconda` like so: